Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 What changes in therapy

 Therapy focuses on restoring internal safety.
-Over time, self trust strengthens, boundaries feel clearer, and your nervous system becomes less reactive and more settled.
+Over time, self-trust strengthens, boundaries feel clearer, and your nervous system becomes less reactive and more settled.
 Change happens gradually, without forcing or reliving what you are not ready to revisit.

 This work may be a good fit if you